Political views of Bill O'Reilly: Education

 O'Reilly supports the discussion (but not the advocation) of intelligent design in schools and considers the opinion of the National Academy of Sciences and the American Association for the Advancement of Science's opposition to such theories "fascist".
 O'Reilly has also suggested that Richard Dawkins' argument for how science should be taught in school is equivalent to fascism.
 He said he supports teachers saying that some people, especially in religious groups, believe that Charles Darwin's theory of evolution is wrong.

 O'Reilly has said that there is a lack of leadership among the traditionalists and this has emboldened the secular-progressive cause.
 He consistently says that using religion to justify public policy is wrong:

 Right now, religious people are the ones speaking out for traditional values.
 But America does not forge public policy based on religion.
 Thus as soon as God enters the debate, the secularists win.

 Gun rights

 O'Reilly supports the Second Amendment.
-O'Reilly supports some forms of gun control, such as gun registration.BillO'Reilly.com: The O'Reilly Factor Flash, November 7, 2005: "Once I saw what happened in Hurricane Katrina, I said every American household should have a firearm.
-If there's a tremendous earthquake in San Francisco and looting, you don't want your family protected?
-You don't want a firearm in your house?
-You're living in the world of Oz.
-And the military is a noble enterprise.
-Why should the rest of the country protect your butt if San Francisco is going to thumb your nose at the military by passing this resolution?"
+O'Reilly supports some forms of gun control, such as gun registration.
 However, he has cast doubt on the effectiveness of gun control.